javierconcha/ocdb-docs/docs/source/ocdb-MDB-user-manual.md

 # Matchup Database files
-Matchups Database (MDB) netCDF files, including matchups between OLCI and _in situ_ data from AERONET-OC network, MOBY buoy or downloaded from Copernicus OCDB or NAA SeaBASS Databases.
+Matchups Database (MDB) netCDF files, including matchups between OLCI and _in situ_ data from AERONET-OC network, MOBY buoy or downloaded from Copernicus OCDB or NASA SeaBASS Databases.

 MDB files are provided through FTP, directly accesible from the Copernicus OCDB webpage.